AndrewJVella/Keybird-Password-Manager/README.txt

 the legal section is for, after all.
 I hope you find Keybird useful, simple, and enjoyable.
 Good luck!

 -NOTES-
-Keybird is written in Python3 and Batch for Windows.
+Keybird is written in Python3 for Windows, Mac, and Linux.
 Keybird is open source.
-Version 2.4.2
+Version 2.4.3
 Developed by Andrew Vella
 Copyright (c) 2022
-@PixelatedStarfish on Github and Itch andyjvella@gmail.com
+@AndrewJVella on Github
+avella1@skidmore.edu
 Thank you for using Keybird!